MahajanPriya08/AtliQ-Unified-Business-Insights-Dashboard/README.md

 #### Key Business Insights
 Looking at your data for 2020, here are few insights:

-1. Profitability Warning (Net Profit %)
+1. **Profitability Warning (Net Profit %)**
-•	Insight: Despite a strong Net Sales of $136.04M, the Net Profit % is -0.94%, which is a massive 142.7% drop compared to the benchmark.
+•	**Insight**: Despite a strong Net Sales of $136.04M, the Net Profit % is -0.94%, which is a massive 142.7% drop compared to the benchmark.
-•	Business Impact: This indicates that while the company is generating high revenue, the operational costs or deductions are far too high, leading to a net loss.
+•	**Business Impact**: This indicates that while the company is generating high revenue, the operational costs or deductions are far too high, leading to a net loss.
-•	Actionable Recommendation: Investigate the "Sub-Region Performance" table, specifically India, which has the highest sales ($33.9M) but a deep negative Net Profit of -14.7%.
+•	**Actionable Recommendation**: Investigate the "Sub-Region Performance" table, specifically India, which has the highest sales ($33.9M) but a deep negative Net Profit of -14.7%.

-2. Supply Chain Inefficiency (Forecast Accuracy)
+3. **Supply Chain Inefficiency (Forecast Accuracy)**
 •	Insight: Forecast Accuracy stands at 67.28%, which is 22.3% lower than last year.
 •	Business Impact: The "Sub-Region Performance" table shows many zones marked with EI (Excess Inventory) or OOS (Out of Stock).
 •	Actionable Recommendation: The high "Net Error %" in regions like NE (22.7%) and SE (24.9%) suggests a need for better demand planning to reduce storage costs of excess inventory.

-3. Revenue Concentration
+5. Revenue Concentration
 •	Insight: The Top 5 Customers account for 54.4% of total Revenue Contribution (RC%).
 •	Business Impact: High dependency on a few clients (Amazon, Atliq e Store, etc.) poses a risk if any single partnership is terminated.
 •	Observation: Most top customers and products show a declining trend (red arrows) in Gross Margin %, suggesting pricing pressure or increased cost of goods sold.